 Lapidaries use azurite in various forms.
 When the material is solid, it can be cut and highly polished.
 Azurite from the legendary Bisbee and Morenci copper mines in Arizona is known to be the most solid, and therefore, the most sought after.

-Azurite often shows a unique rosette-structure, which I would call a scintillating pattern, of tiny prismatic crystals moving around in different directions within the surface.
-That can be cut just like other drusy material, leaving the drusy surface in the center untouched and polishing the surrounding surfaces.
-Some of the azurite crystals within the drusy surfaces are complete small crystals with very high luster and some translucency, such as the specimens from the Morenci Mine and the mined-out Milpillas Mine, in Sonora, Mexico, which I’ve cut and made into pendants.
+Azurite often shows a unique rosette structure of tiny prismatic crystals moving around in different directions within the surface.
+It can be cut just like other drusy material, leaving the drusy surface in the center untouched and polishing the surrounding surfaces.
+Some of the azurite crystals within the drusy surfaces are complete small crystals with very high luster and some translucency, such as the specimens from the Morenci Mine and the mined-out Milpillas Mine, in Sonora, Mexico.

 Also popular are the azurite “balls,” usually cut or split in half to reveal their crystallized interiors.
 Beautiful azurite balls come from the famous Morenci Mine, in Greenlee County, Arizona.

-I also like the azurite “suns” from Australia (Malbunka Copper Mine, Western Aranda County, Areyonga, Northern Territory), that exhibit a radiating structure and a beautiful texture with high ridges.
+Azurite “suns” from Australia (Malbunka Copper Mine, Western Aranda County, Areyonga, Northern Territory), exhibit a radiating structure and a beautiful texture with high ridges.

 Azurite frequently forms together with malachite, which is often a pseudomorph replacement of azurite, and may display spectacular sunbursts or drusy.
 The two natural minerals make a stunning visual arrangement when cut together as a gemstone, often with a combination of drusy and polished surfaces.

 Classic Blue also matches the beautiful blue pietersite from Namibia.
 Pietersite is a form of chalcedony with embedded fibers of amphibole minerals and varying degrees of alteration.
-The fibers cause chatoyancy, similar to what’s seen in tiger’s eye, but tiger’s eye is not made of chalcedony, but macrocrystalline quartz (https://www.mindat.org/min-27262.html ).
+The fibers cause chatoyancy, similar to what’s seen in tiger’s eye, but tiger’s eye is not made of chalcedony, but macrocrystalline quartz.